NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/deploying.md

 # Deploying your contracts

 To deploy your contracts, you can use [Hardhat Ignition](/ignition), our declarative deployment system.
-You can find a sample Hardhat Ignition module inside the `ignition/modules` directory of the sample project:
+You can deploy the `Lock` contract from the sample project by specifying a deployment with an Ignition Module file like this:

 ::::tabsgroup{options="TypeScript,JavaScript"}